nguyensjsu/sp22-202-the-architects/README.md

       - Communication, weekly scrum meeting help me to communicate with team regards to the Design or blokers
       - Feedback, given feedback for the current state we are, and for the design pattern that planning to use

-- Devansh Modi
+- Paramjot Singh
-   - What I did:
+   - What I did: Setup Greenfoot, Plan Design Patterns
-      - Worked on initial tests for App Controller and Cards classes.
-      - Worked on design pattern for Deck object.
-   - What I plan to do next:
+   - What I plan to do today: Write code for the Number Cards and larger Card interfaces
-      - Write more unit tests to help in development.
-      - Apply identified design patterns.
-   - Blockers:
-      - N/A
+   - Blockers: N/A
-   - XP Value: Feedback - testing and acceptance.
+   - XP Value: Communication.
+A combination of IRL meeting and scheduled meetings on Google Meetings ensured we performed well in this value.

 - Waqas Kureshy
    - What I did: